-There are taxis waiting at the airport or you can use the Grab app to get one.
-Merang Jetty has more ferries throughout the day so this can be the best option when working out Kuala Terengganu airport to Redang jetty.
+Taxis are waiting at the airport, or you can use the Grab app to get one.
+Merang Jetty has more ferries throughout the day, so this can be the best option when working out how to get from Kuala Terengganu airport to Redang jetty.

-Expect a taxi to cost around RM25 from the airport to Shahbandar Jetty or RM60 to Merang Jetty.
+Expect a taxi to cost around RM25 from Kuala Terengganu airport to ShahBandar Jetty or RM60 to Merang Jetty.
 There is also a bus that leaves the airport hourly to Merang Jetty which costs RM4.

 When going in reverse, how to go Pulau Redang from Kuala Terengganu airport is the same.
-Catch the ferry back to the mainland and there will be waiting taxis that can take you to the airport.
+Catch the ferry back to the mainland and there will be taxis waiting to take you to the airport.

 If you have time though, I do recommend a stopover in Kuala Terengganu.
 Read more about visiting Kuala Terengganu here.